richard1122/GithubReleaseHook/README.md

 You can write your own project's Dockerfile and repo.yml, your Dockerfile should `FROM richard1122/GithubReleaseHook`.

-## Example
+## Usage

 ### Github Webhook

 Add webhook to your docker exposed port.
 Select `Let me select individual events.` and only check `Release`.
-Other event will be droped silently.
+Other events will be droped silently.

 For security, you **should** generate unique secret key and keep it secret.

 ### Dockerfile

-A very simple Dockerfile, copy `repo.yml` (will discuss later) into `/usr/src/app/`.
+A very simple Dockerfile, copy `repo.yml` (will discuss later) into `/usr/src/app/` (which is GithubReleaseHook source dir).

 ```Dockerfile
 FROM richard1122/githubreleasehook